 I considered this for a moment, but I’m not sure I want to work on mindless tasks.
 That might be worse for me than the stress of working on complex problems.

 Plus, an easy job won’t pay well.
 That’s why people pursue high-paying careers in the first place.
-It’s nearly impossible to earn a lot of money without skills or talent.
+It’s nearly impossible to make money without skills or talent.

-Am I willing to give up hours in my day for a job that doesn’t pay a lot of money?
+Do I want a job without a career?
+Am I willing to give up time for a job that doesn’t pay a lot of money?
 It’s a question I keep asking.

 Some people don’t have the option to pursue a high-paying job, but I have the skills to attain one.
 Should I use those skills or ignore them?